-State Description Status Codes, Orders & Resources Georgia (LR) Electric utilities are authorized to request a lost revenue adjustment mechanisms through the Georgia Code.
-This rate for recovery can include programmatic costs plus an "additional sum" for approved efficiency programs.
-Approved Georgia Code 46-3A-9 Hawaii The Hawaii PUC approved decoupling as a policy in February 2010, but a final order is pending.
-The utilities have submitted a proposed mechanism which allows for decoupling of revenues from sales, rate base adjustments for O&M costs and planned capital additions, and a mechanism for sharing earnings with rate payers should a company exceed their allowed ROE.
-True-ups occur annually.
-Approved - Pending Final Order Docket 2008-0274 Idaho After a five year pilot the Commission approved Idaho Power Company's request to convert Schedule 54, a fixed-cost adjustment (FCA) mechanism from a pilot to an ongoing, permanent schedule.
+State Lost Revenue and Decoupling Description Status Codes, Orders & Resources Idaho After a five year pilot the Commission approved Idaho Power Company's request to convert Schedule 54, a fixed-cost adjustment (FCA) mechanism from a pilot to an ongoing, permanent schedule.
 The FCA uses a fixed cost per customer approach.
 Sales are adjusted for weather and the FCA rate increases are capped at 3% over the previous year.
 The mechanism is only applied to residential and small general service customers.
 Approved (Pilot 2007- 2009, extended 2010- 2011) Case No. IPC-E-04-15, Order No. 30267; Case No. IPC-E-09-28, Order No. 31063; Case No. IPC-E-11-19, Order No. 32505, Order No. 32731 Indiana (LR) The Utility Regulatory Commission approved Duke Energy Indiana and Indiana Michigan Power Company's request to recover lost revenues due to the implementation of a DSM program.
 Northern Indiana Power & Light, and Indianapolis Power & Light have lost margin recovery mechanisms proposals pending before the Commission.
-Approved Cause No. 43827; Cause No. 43955; Cause No. 43960 Kansas (LR) Kansas Corporate Commission allows lost revenue adjustment in certain cases.
+Approved Cause No. 43827; Cause No. 43955; Cause No. 43912; Cause No. 43960 Kansas (LR) Kansas Corporate Commission allows lost revenue adjustment in certain cases.
 In Docket No: 10-WSEE-775-TAR, Westar was granted a shared savings mechanism, which is similar to lost revenue recovery.
 The Commission does not favor lost revenue recovery, but will consider it if it achieves established energy efficiency goals.
-Approved Docket No: 10-WSEE-775- TAR; Docket No: 12-GIMX- 337-GIV Kentucky (LR) Lost revenue recovery mechanisms are determined on a case-by-case basis, but all electric utilities in Kentucky have DSM proposals in place that include similar lost revenue (LR) recovery due to DSM programs.
+Approved Docket No: 10-WSEE-775-TAR; Docket No: 12-GIMX-337-GIV Kentucky (LR) Lost revenue recovery mechanisms are determined on a case-by-case basis, but all electric utilities in Kentucky have DSM proposals in place that include similar lost revenue (LR) recovery due to DSM programs.
 For these utilities, LR is calculated using the marginal rate, net of variable costs, times the estimated kWh savings from a DSM measure over a three-year period.
 Approved (2006) Statute Ch.
 278, Title 285; Docket 2007-00477; 2008- 00473; 2009-00444; 2010- 00445; 2011-00448 Louisiana (LR) In December 2012, the Louisiana Public Service Commission (PSC) approved a plan to give utilities a year to develop energy efficiency programs for their ratepayers.
 The Commission reversed its decision in February 2013, but again agreed to revisit the initiative in May 2013 after several consumer and environmental groups filed suit.
 In June 2013, the PSC voted to reinstate the initiative.
-Approved (2013) Docket R-31106 Maryland A plan to employ revenue decoupling for Maryland utilities under an RPC mechanism was approved in 2007, which adjusts quarterly.
+In its September 2013 order, the Louisiana Public Service Commission (LPSC) lifted the stay on the Commission's Energy Efficiency Rules which sets a timeline and guidance on the implementation and recovery of costs associated with Approved (2013) Docket R-31106 quick start energy efficiency programs by LPSC jurisdictional electric utilities.
+The formula for recovery of Lost Contributions to Fixed Costs (LCFC) is still being finalized.
+The amount of proposed recovery may be considered a regulatory asset by the utility and may be reconciled in a base rate or forumula rate proceeding, whichever comes first.
+Alternatively, utilities may use the EE Rate Rider to recover contemporaneously the amount of proposed recovery from participating customers subject to annual true-up.
+Maryland A plan to employ revenue decoupling for Maryland utilities under an RPC mechanism was approved in 2007, which adjusts quarterly.
 The mechanism is similar to the BSA approved for Washington, DC.
 Approved (2007) PSC Case No. 9093; Order 81518; Case No. 9154